RBD: 2008–2009: Empezar Desde Cero and Para Olvidarte De Mí

-On March 2, 2007, Chávez revealed he is gay after pictures were discovered of him marrying another man in Canada.
+On 2 March 2007, Chávez revealed he is gay after pictures were discovered of him marrying another man in Canada.
 In a letter on the group's website, he asked fans for understanding and acceptance.
 After this, the group worked two side-projects; Sálvame, an organization that helps homeless youth get an education and shelter, and RBD: La Familia, their new sitcom.
 The group was nominated four times in three categories for the 2007 Billboard Latin Music Awards.

-In early 2007, the group began to rehearse for their upcoming concert tour called Tour Celestial, which started in Ecuador on April 20, 2007.
-On May 28, 2007, Donald Trump invited the group to perform three songs at the Miss Universe 2007 finals in Mexico City.
+In early 2007, the group began to rehearse for their upcoming concert tour called Tour Celestial, which started in Ecuador on 20 April 2007.
+On 28 May 2007, Donald Trump invited the group to perform three songs at the Miss Universe 2007 finals in Mexico City.
 They performed a medley of "Wanna Play", "Cariño Mio" and "Money Money" at the event.
 In June 2007, the group recorded the accompanying music video for their single "Bésame sin miedo" in Transylvania while on tour in Romania where Celestial was released.
 It was the same year they were chosen to headline a series of Pepsi commercials with The Black Eyed Peas to air in South America and Spanish-speaking countries.
-On July 19, 2007, the group performed "Bésame sin miedo" at the Premios Juventud 2007 ceremony and won seven awards that night, including "Voice of the Moment" and "Favorite Concert".
-RBD broke the record for most albums in the top 20 in Brazil, having three different albums in the top 20 for the week ending January 20, 2007.
+On 19 July 2007, the group performed "Bésame sin miedo" at the Premios Juventud 2007 ceremony and won seven awards that night, including "Voice of the Moment" and "Favorite Concert".
+RBD broke the record for most albums in the top 20 in Brazil, having three different albums in the top 20 for the week ending 20 January 2007.
 Their single "Tu amor" was nominated for Best International Song in France.
 In an interview in Mexico, Christopher von Uckermann stated that it has always been an honor to be compared to Menudo and Timbiriche, but mentioned that RBD surpassed those groups by accomplishing much more in only five years, being the only Mexican group to gain worldwide fame.

-The first worldwide "RBD Day" was held on October 4, 2007.
+The first worldwide "RBD Day" was held on 4 October 2007.
 The group celebrated the day with fans in Houston, Texas.
 During their press conference, they confirmed that their fifth album would be titled Empezar Desde Cero, produced by Carlos Lara and Armando Ávila.
 The first single from Empezar Desde Cero, "Inalcanzable", debuted in October 2007 and peaked at number two on Mexican charts.
-Empezar Desde Cero was released on November 20, debuting at number one on the Billboard Latin Albums chart and peaking within the top-ten in a variety of countries such as Brazil (their first album that did not top the charts in that country, peaking at number three) and Mexico.
+Empezar Desde Cero was released on 20 November, debuting at number one on the Billboard Latin Albums chart and peaking within the top-ten in a variety of countries such as Brazil (their first album that did not top the charts in that country, peaking at number three) and Mexico.
 As of November 2008, Empezar Desde Cero had sold over a million copies worldwide.
 It was voted by Billboard readers as the third best album released in 2007.